Malachite: Occurrence

-Malachite often results from the supergene weathering and oxidation of primary sulfidic copper ores, and is often found with azurite (Cu_{3}(CO_{3})_{2}(OH)_{2}), goethite, and calcite.
+Malachite often results from the supergene weathering and oxidation of primary sulfidic copper ores and is often found with azurite (Cu_{3}(CO_{3})_{2}(OH)_{2}), goethite, and calcite.
 Except for its vibrant green color, the properties of malachite are similar to those of azurite and aggregates of the two minerals occur frequently.
 Malachite is more common than azurite and is typically associated with copper deposits around limestones, the source of the carbonate.

 Large quantities of malachite have been mined in the Urals, Russia.
 Ural malachite is not being mined as of 2006, but G.N Vertushkova reports the possible discovery of new deposits of malachite in the Urals.
-It is found worldwide including in the Democratic Republic of the Congo; Gabon; Zambia; Tsumeb, Namibia; Mexico; Broken Hill, New South Wales; Burra, South Australia; Lyon, France; Timna Valley, Israel; and the Southwestern United States, most notably in Arizona.
+It is found worldwide, including in the Democratic Republic of the Congo; Gabon; Zambia; Tsumeb, Namibia; Mexico; Broken Hill, New South Wales; Burra, South Australia; Lyon, France; Timna Valley, Israel; and the Southwestern United States, most notably in Arizona.

-Anthropogenic malachite was historically believed to be the primary component of the patina which forms on copper and copper alloy structures exposed to open-air weathering; however, atmospheric sources of sulfate and chloride (such as air pollution or sea winds) typically favour the formation of brochantite or atacamite.
+Anthropogenic malachite historically was believed to be the primary component of the patina that forms on copper and copper alloy structures exposed to open-air weathering, but atmospheric sources of sulfate and chloride (such as air pollution or sea winds) typically favour the formation of brochantite or atacamite.
 Malachite can also be produced synthetically, in which case it is referred to as basic copper carbonate or green verditer.

 Structure

 Malachite crystallizes in the monoclinic system.
-The structure consists of chains of alternating Cu^{2+} ions and OH^{−} ions, with a net positive charge, woven between isolated triangular CO_{3}^{2−} ions.
-Thus each copper ion is conjugated to two hydroxyl ions and two carbonate ions; each hydroxyl ion is conjugated with two copper ions; and each carbonate ion is conjugated with six copper ions.
+The structure consists of chains of alternating Cu^{2+} and OH^{−} ions, with a net positive charge, woven between isolated triangular CO_{3}^{2−} ions.
+Thus, each copper ion is conjugated to two hydroxyl ions and two carbonate ions; each hydroxyl ion is conjugated with two copper ions; and each carbonate ion is conjugated with six copper ions.